 This paper has examined the concept and mechanism of the Shariah compliant FX Swap.
-The paper began by reviewing the swap instrument as implemented in conventional finance.
-Initially a swap is used as a hedging instrument to extend or match cashflows with the physical delivery of imports or exports.
+The paper begins by reviewing swap instrument as implemented in conventional finance.
+Initially swap is used as hedging instrument to extend or match cashflows with the physical delivery of imports or exports.
 Eventually FX swaps have come to be used also as a funding mechanism against short-term borrowings or by the professional market players to speculate on interest-rate movements.

-Apparently the swap practised in the conventional system is not Shari'ah-compliant, due to the existence of the following elements; riba (usury); gharar (excessive ambiguity); and qimar (gambling).
-The swap introduced by Islamic banks ('uqud al-mubadalat), based on concepts such as Wa'd, Murabahah, Musawamah and Tawarruq is deemed by scholars as permissible as long as it is free from elements that contravene Shari'ah, and for the purpose of fulfilling the need for hedging.
-Thus, the Islamic swap departs from the conventional swap in two respects.
-First, the structure of an Islamic swap is based entirely on the principles, values and objectives of Shariah.
+Apparently the swap practised in the conventional system is not Shari'ah-compliant, due to the existence of the following elements; riba (usury); gharar (excessive ambiguity); and gimar (gambling).
+The swap introduced by Islamic banks ('uqud al-mubadalat), based on concepts such as Wa'd, Murabahah, Musawamah and Tawarruq is deemed by scholars as permissible as long as it is free from elements that contravene the Shari'ah, and for the purpose of fulfilling the need for hedging.
+Thus, Islamic swap depart from conventional swap in two respects.
+First, the structure of Islamic swap is based entirely on the principles, values and objectives of Shariah.
 Second, the purposes of Islamic swap have been clearly defined as an instrument that can only be used for hedging and not for speculative trading activities.

-As evident in this paper, although the final implication and economic effect for both parties in the Islamic financial system and the conventional financial system seems to be very similar, however what is more important is that the substance of the structure must be in line with the principles of Shariah contract and the objectives of Shariah (maqasid al-Shariah).
+As evident in the paper, although the final implication and economic effect for both parties in the Islamic financial system and the conventional financial system seems to be very similar, however what is more important is that the substance of the structure must be in line with the principles of Shariah contract and the objectives of Shariah (magasid al-Shariah).